-These days you’re more likely to see art installations or music festivals than boat builders or prisoners.
+You’re more likely to see art installations or music festivals these days than boat builders or prisoners.
 You can take guided tours as a day trip visitor or camp overnight and wake to a harbour sunrise.

 Where: All this and it’s only 10 minutes by ferry from Circular Quay.

-Pittwater has it all, Aboriginal engravings, waterfalls, birds waiting to be hand feed or goannas and wallaby looking for dinner in the surrounding bushland.
+Pittwater has it all: Aboriginal engravings, waterfalls, birds waiting to be hand feed, goannas, and wallabies looking for dinner in the surrounding bushland.
 The Youth Hostel or YHA is on the edge of Ku-ring-gai Chase National Park.